PedroMarkFernandes/staff-directory/README.md

 ## 📝 Overview

-A Staff Directory web app that fetches staff research areas from a custom Flask API and combines them with random profile details from the [Random User API](https://randomuser.me/).
+This project is a responsive web application that displays a directory of staff members by combining data from a custom Python Flask API and the [randomuser.me](https://randomuser.me) external API.
+The UI is built with Bootstrap and enhanced with FontAwesome for icons.

 ![Screenshot of Staff Directory](screenshot.png)